-Alves scores on debut to lead Sao Paulo to victory
+Alves Scores on Debut to Lead Sao Paulo to Victory

+Dani Alves marked his Sao Paulo debut with the winning goal in a 1-0 victory over Ceara on Sunday.

-Alves, 36, signed with the Brazilian giant at the start of the month and the former Barcelona and Paris Saint-Germain star had an immediate impact.
+Alves, 36, signed with the Brazilian giants at the start of the month and the former Barcelona and Paris Saint-Germain star had an immediate impact.

 Playing in midfield, Alves took a pass from Raniel and beat a defender before firing past Ceara goalkeeper Diogo Silva in the 40th minute.